BrysonL/personal-site/content/blog/chat-classification-pt1.md

 * Most Messages in a Day: 830
 * Average Messages per Day: 15.65
 * Average Messages per Active Day: 27.10
-* Most Active Sender: PF with 16125 messages
+* Most Active Sender: Bean with 16125 messages
-* Least Active Sender: DT with 6793 messages
+* Least Active Sender: Dink with 6793 messages

 (In case you're curious, the most heavily-messaged day was spent discussing [shiny pokemon](https://bulbapedia.bulbagarden.net/wiki/Shiny_Pok%C3%A9mon) and making fun of each other for high school crushes.)
 I think the most noteworthy stat is the sheer volume of messages we sent.
 Over 15 messages a day for 10 years!
 Let's see if that's consistent over time by plotting the 30 day moving average of messages per day both in total and per sender: